stakater/mto-docs/content/architecture/concepts.md

 ## Template Group Instance (TGI)

-A **Template Group Instance** is a collection of **Template Instances** that are deployed together as a unified set of configurations.
+A **Template Group Instance** works on a particular set of namespaces based on the mentioned labels, taking **Template** as a reference for the resources to be deployed.
 It simplifies managing multiple interdependent resources for complex tenant setups.

 ## Extensions

 **Extensions** enhance MTO functionality by integrating external services like ArgoCD.
-They allow seamless synchronization of repositories and configuration of AppProjects for tenants, extending multi-tenant workflows.
+They allow seamless configuration of AppProjects for tenants, extending multi-tenant workflows.

 ## Resource Supervisor

-The **Resource Supervisor** manages the hibernation of deployments and stateful sets, enabling scheduled scaling down during inactivity and scaling up during active periods, optimizing resource utilization and reducing costs.
+The **Resource Supervisor** manages the hibernation of deployments and stateful sets, enabling scaling down during user defined schedule or by manual trigger, optimizing resource utilization and reducing costs.